 The normal Undergraduate year is arranged in three terms and is divided into two Semesters.
-Semester 1 is of twelve weeks, and is preceded by an induction week and followed by a period of examination for those topics completed in Semester 1.
+Semester 1 is of twelve weeks, it is preceded by an induction week and followed by a period of examination for those topics completed in Semester 1.
 Semester 2 is also twelve weeks long and is followed by a second examination period

-The course normally lasts four years, although it is possible to take a gap year.
+The course normally lasts three years, although it is possible to take a gap year.

-Every Honours student studies 120 credits in each Stage (or year), resulting in MEng candidates completing 480 credits by the end of their course.
+Every Honours student studies 120 credits in each Stage (or year), resulting in BEng. candidates completing 360 credits by the end of their course.
 Candidates must successfully complete all parts of a stage before progressing to the next.
-Courses are pursued through full-time study; the only part-time study is limited provision for the repetition of failed modules.
+Courses are pursued through full-time study, the only part-time study is limited provision for the repetition of failed modules.

-All students follow the same programmes in Stage 1.
-In Stage 2 there is a small amount of specialisation.
-In the third and fourth years students elect to follow a specialisation within electrical and electronic engineering and electronic communications.
-The courses are common with the equivalent BEng programme up to the end of Stage 2 and it is possible for students to transfer between courses (subject to conditions) up to this point.
+All students follow the same programmes in Stages 1 and 2.
+In the third year students elect to follow a specialisation within electrical and engineering.
+Courses are common with the equivalent BEng programme up to the end of Stage 2 and it is possible for students to transfer between courses (subject to conditions) up to this point.